Life in Camp

 Arriving

 Check-in will take place at the gate when you enter.
-This is a private event, so if you have not already purchased a ticket to be at camp, you will not be permitted to enter.
+This is a private event, so if you have not already registered, you will not be permitted to enter.
 One of our primary responsibilities as organizers is the personal safety and security of everyone attending.
 Knowing who is in camp helps us keep camp safe for everyone.

 All participants must check in and obtain a wristband and a vehicle tag.
 The wristband will be your meal ticket and provide class access, and the vehicle tag will ensure your vehicle is allowed to stay on the property.